Miller’s Dale > High Dale: 7mls

 3: An information plate explains that they date back to 1878 and were sited next to the station to enable lime to be taken by freight to a range of fast-expaning Victorian industries.
 They closed in 1930 after the rock face started to slide.

 4: Climb the steps to the right of the kilns.
-These take you to a platform above the kilns where you can enjoy wonderful views across the valley.
+These take you to a platform above the kilns where you can enjoy wonderful views across the valley (when there are no leaves on the trees).
 Go though a gate behind the platform, turning right up the narrow path.

 5: Follow this path for some distance, passing the large quarry on your left which is now an important nature reserve, and climb the next set of steps on your left.

-6: Follow this path until you can exit through a small wooden gate at the top of the slope.
+6: Follow this narrow and rocky path up the slope until you can exit through a small wooden gate at the top.

 7: Cross the large field, heading slightly left towards a gate beside a tree in the distance.
 Keep in the same direction through a gap in the stone wall and a number of stiles until you reach a farm track.